ismrmrd/ismrmrd/protocol/README.md

 ----
 ```

 i.e., each frame consists of a 64-bit unsigned integer (little endian) that specifies the length of the package (excluding the 64-bit integer itself).
-For example, if the contents a data frame is 100 bytes long, it would be written onto the wire as first a 64-bit integer containing the value 100 followed by 100 bytes of data.
+For example, if the contents of a data frame is 100 bytes long, it would be written onto the wire as first a 64-bit integer containing the value 100 followed by 100 bytes of data.
 Consequently the data frame including the envelope would be 108 bytes long.

 Data package headers
 --------------------
 Each data frame had a common header that follows the frame size.
 It consists of four (4) 32-bit integers:

 ```
-struct Entity
+class Entity
 {
     uint32_t version;
     uint32_t entity_type;